At a glance

 Once kids learn to sound out letters and string together words, they need to practice using expression as they read.
 A question mark, for example, indicates a question.
 But how does that sound when you read it?
 What do italics sound like?

 Listening to someone read aloud lets kids hear what fluent reading sounds like.
 And that helps them become fluent readers themselves.

 3. It exposes kids to more advanced books.

 Kids typically want to read about kids their age or a little older.
 They also want to read about topics that seem relevant to their own lives.
-But those books may be above their
+But those books may be above their reading level.

 Reading aloud to kids lets them enjoy stories written at a higher level, with more complex themes and more mature characters.
 It gives them a break from struggling with the skills they’d need to read advanced books independently.
 And it gives kids a taste of what’s in store for them as their reading improves.

 4. It shows kids how to make meaning from what they read.